2013 Hyundai Genesis Interior

 - "A few gripes, however, one being that the rear seat holds three but the one in the middle has to straddle the drivetrain hump in the floor.
 Plus, headroom back there can be tight for 6 footers." -- Chicago Tribune (2009)

 Reviewers generally agree that the Genesis offers large, easy-to-read gauges, as well as straightforward climate and audio controls.
-The available 17-speaker Lexicon sound system earns praise for its exceptional sound quality, but one test driver says that the controller for the optional navigation system could be easier to use.
+The available 17-speaker Lexicon sound system earns praise for its exceptional sound quality.
+One test driver says that the controller for the optional navigation system could be easier to use.

 - "The gauges are big and easy to see.
 Audio and climate controls in the base 3.8 are within easy reach." -- Consumer Guide